Bulimia Nervosa

 • Past medical history: including any past psychiatric diagnoses or admissions and any medical conditions (particularly of diabetes)

-• Drug history: regular and over the counter medicine (e.g. laxatives)
+• Drug history: regular and over-the-counter medicine (e.g. laxatives)

 • Social history: social support networks, family circumstances, alcohol and drug use